Communist Party of Workers and Peasants: History

 In May 2015, decommunization in Ukraine came into effect in Ukraine, banning communist symbols, singing the Soviet national anthem or "The Internationale".
-Because of these laws, the Ukrainian Interior Ministry stripped the party of its right to participate in elections on 24 July 2015.
+Because of these laws, the Ministry of Justice stripped the party of its right to participate in elections on 24 July 2015.
 The party did not challenge this ban and was thus on 30 September 2015 terminated by the District Administrative Court in Kyiv.